 Remember this – There’s always a right time and a right way of doing things.
 And, there’s always a strategically decided market where the product is initially launched.

-It reduces the risk of the product being failing in its initial stages and also opens the doors to improve the product according to the response and feedback from the initial launch.
+It reduces the risk of the product failing in its initial stages and also opens the doors to improve the product according to the response and feedback from the initial launch.

 What Does A Go-To-Market Plan Include?